-Analyzing Personal and Corporate Financial Statements and Tax Returns Starts in Three Weeks
+Analyzing Personal and Corporate Financial Statements and Tax Returns

 This is a great starting point for junior commercial loan officers, new relationship managers, credit analysts, loan support officers, loan officer trainees, branch managers, financial services officers and any other bankers who want to be sure they have a strong base on which to build their credit analysis skills.
 This course will provide bankers with the tools needed to determine the creditworthiness of current customers and prospects.

-Among the topics we’ll focus on include:
+Some of the topics we’ll focus on include:

 - Knowing when to require personal financial statements

 - Making required adjustments to personal financial statements for cooperative borrowers and belligerent borrowers during a problem loan situation

 - Review of the personal and corporate financial statement and the major components

 - Calculation of key ratios to determine liquidity, leverage, asset management, operations and cash flow